stepahin/the-beauty-of-math/README.md

-# The Beauty of Math
+и# The Beauty of Math

 A visual gallery showcasing mathematical illustrations from Wolfram MathWorld.